STASER-Lab/IEEE-Training-Sessions/tool_installation.md

-# Tool instalation and removal
+# Tool installation and removal

+## How to install the tool?

+## How to remove the tool?